A Green City Council

 That’s almost as bad as having a country’s foreign minister campaign against the Government’s trade agreement with China!

-A 74-page report on ‘Trans Equalities Strategy' to eliminate and avoid discomforting transsexuals asked for gender- neutral toilets and transgender-only sports sessions.
-Doctors were also urged to stop identifying patients according to gender on forms at GPs' surgeries.
+A 74-page report on ‘Trans Equalities Strategy’ to eliminate discrimination and avoid discomforting transsexuals asked for gender- neutral toilets and transgender-only sports sessions.
+Doctors were also urged to stop identifying patients according to gender on forms at GPs’ surgeries.

 Residents are being offered the category ‘Mx’ (for Mixter) alongside Mr, Ms and Mrs on council forms.
 This prevents ‘an unnecessary sense of exclusion and frustration to be forced to accept a title that doesn’t reflect someone’s gender expression.’